nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-tools/discover-nuxeo-cli-by-example.md

 ---
 title: Discover Nuxeo CLI by Example
-description: Discover how to bootstrap Nuxeo components or a new project using Nuxeo CLI
+description: Discover how to bootstrap Nuxeo components or a new project using Nuxeo CLI.
 tree_item_index: 300
+toc: true
 review:
     date: '2017-03-15'
     status: requiresUpdates